-Predictor Coefficients T-Value Probability \mathbf{R}^2 Ν
+Predictor Coefficient T-Value Probability R Ν

+S

 Constant 18.0 368.78 0.000 40.5% 629

 PCI (Air Temp °C) 0.792 20.19 0.000

 PCII (Humidity) 0.0923 2.11 0.035

 PCIII (Skins Lake Q) -0.193 -3.96 0.000

 Table 4: A table describing the results of the regression of daily Finmoore water temperature response to the effects of the variation in meteorological and Skins Lake water release variables from July 20th - August 20th, 1981-2002.
 Predictor variables were PC scores from the PCA analysis (Table 3), which are transformations of the original variable loadings (in brackets) on each component.
-Humidity refers to both variation in solar radiation and dew point, variation in Skins Lake water releases as described by PCIII represents water released independent of meteorological forecasts.
+Humidity includes variation in both solar radiation and dew point.
+Variation in Skins Lake water releases as described by PCIII represents water released independent of meteorological forecasts.

 Based on these results, both air temperature and water discharge were proposed as predictor variables to model Finmoore daily mean water temperatures during specific summers (Table 5).
 Daily Skins flow when subtracted from Finmoore flow with a four day lag, became the discharge predictor which was used with the observed daily air temperatures to estimate Finmoore water temperature to mimic scenarios where STMP flows were reduced or eliminated (Fig. 6).
 Humidity was omitted to simplify the model.
-Modification of the Finmoore water discharge predictor to reflect a water release reduction at Skins to 53 cms and 15 cms resulted in an annual mean increase in water temperature at Finmoore of 0.38 °C (range81-02 = 0.22-0.85 °C) and 0.51 °C (range81-02 = 0.34-0.97 °C) respectively.
+Modification of the Finmoore water discharge predictor to reflect a water release reduction at Skins to 53 cms (spring base release) and 15 cms (minimum release during the STMP period) resulted in an annual mean increase in water temperature at Finmoore of 0.38 °C (range81-02 = 0.22-0.85 °C) and 0.51 °C (range81-02 = 0.34-0.97 °C) respectively.
 With these reduced water volumes, annual mean summer temperature predictions remained below 20°C in the Nechako above the confluence with the Stuart River.
 However, below the confluence, temperature increased with the imposed water reductions since Stuart temperature was higher than the Nechako during most summers (Fig. 7).
-Increases in the lower Nechako River of 0.5-1.0 °C were predicted, particularly during the three week period centred on annual peak migration of Early Stuart Sockeye through this portion of the Fraser watershed.
+Increases in the lower Nechako River of 0.5-1.0 °C were predicted, particularly during the three week period centred on annual peak migration of Early Stuart sockeye through this portion of the Fraser watershed.

 Figure 6: Predictions of mean annual water temperature (°C) at Finmoore in July and August from 1981 to 2002 using the regression model described in Table 5.
-Three Finmoore flows scenarios were considered; actual (STMP), the actual baseflow without the STMP (53 cms) and a simulated baseflow without the STMP (15 cms).
+Three Finmoore flows scenarios were considered; actual STMP flows, the actual spring base release used before the initiation of the STMP (53 cms) and the minimum SLS release during the STMP (15 cms).
 Flow calculations at Finmoore were modified based on a 4D lag in water release from Skins spillway.